 NWCPHP is an affiliate member of the National Network of Public Heath Institutes.
 Members of the Network are organizations that improve public health capacity, systems, and outcomes by fostering innovation, leveraging resources, and building partnerships to improve the public's health.

-We are a proud member of the Public Health Learning Network, the nation's most comprehensive system of public health educators, experts, and thought leaders helping to ensure public health professionals have the right skills to rapidly respond to the nation's ever-evolving health needs.
+We are a proud member of the Public Health Training Center Network, a consortium of regional Public Health Training Centers that collectively represent the nation’s most comprehensive resource for public health workforce development.
+We help sustain a skilled public health workforce by providing access to world-class professional development, experiential learning, and consulting and technical assistance to ensure health professionals have the necessary skills to respond to the nation’s ever-evolving health needs.

 Robert Wood Johnson Foundation